2024 LLI Speakers

 In the private sector, Gale served as Vice President of Marketing and General Manager of the British American Banknote Pennsylvania printing facility, where he oversaw the complete instant ticket

 printing process for the company’s North American lottery clients.
 While at BABN, Gale participated in the 1987 startup of the Kansas Lottery.

 Since assuming the title of NASPL Executive Director, Gale has successfully added a long list of additional accomplishments, including his 2012 induction into the PGRI Lottery Industry Hall of Fame.
 In this role, he has acted as a strong advocate for the industry, offering congressional testimony, publishing, conference and trade show coordination, industry-leading research, standards and best practices, and day-to-day membership activities.

-Currently in his 24th year at NASPL, Andrew White has served as the Vice President Operations since 2013.
+Currently in his 24th year at the North American Association of State & Provincial Lotteries, Andrew White has served as the Vice President Operations since 2013.
 In this position, he works closely with the Executive Director to ensure the Association continues to be innovative, stays true to its mission, and serves the North American lottery industry.
-White's current focus includes the project management of corporate social responsibility, responsible gambling, standards and best practices, and information technology.
-Other areas of work include membership services, electronic media and A/V production, government relations, event planning and tradeshows.
-Previously for NASPL, he has served in the roles of Project Manager, Trade Show Coordinator and Conference Coordinator.
+White's current focus includes the project management of corporate social responsibility, responsible gambling, standards and best practices, and I.T.
+Other areas of work include membership services, electronic media and A/V production, government relations, event planning, and tradeshows.
+Previously for NASPL, he has served in the roles of Project Manager, Trade Show Coordinator, and Conference Coordinator.

 White is a graduate of Edinboro University and holds a bachelor’s degree in English writing with a journalism minor.